browniebroke/browniebroke.com/src/pages/blog/2025-03-03-introducing-django-remake-migrations/index.md

 ## The built-in way

 Django provides a built-in `squashmigrations` command to help reduce the amount of migrations files, it works on a single app and takes a range of migrations to merge together into a single file, trying to optimize the operations along the way.
-However, Django - having the user base it has - needs to be absolutely certain and correct about which optimizations to perform, and it is conservative in terms of optimizations.
+However, Django - having the user base it has - needs to be absolutely certain and correct about which optimizations to perform, and can only do so much.

 A bigger problem, in my opinion, is the limitation to work a single app only.
 Projects tend to make use of Django apps to modularize the codebase, but without strict guardrails, it's very easy to introduce circular inter-apps dependencies and after enough time, it becomes practically impossible to squash migrations.
 You want to squash migrations in app A, but they depend on app B. App B depends on app C which in turn depends on app A. If your project has a dozen apps, you quickly get many cycles like this.